silenceethreal/PLAMD-Power-Line-Aerial-Multi-Degradation-Dataset/README.md

 # UAV-PowerLine-Degradation-Dataset
 > [!IMPORTANT]
 > ## 📦 Dataset Upload in Progress
-> The dataset is currently being uploaded to Zenodo and BaiduNetdisk.
+> The dataset is currently being uploaded to Zenodo and BaiduNetdisk(finished).
 The download link will be updated here as soon as the upload is complete.
 Please **Watch** this repository or check back shortly.
 Thank you for your patience!
 ---
 ## Overview
 The **UAV PowerLine Degradation Dataset** is designed for benchmarking